Clinic Faculty and Staff

 She has served as an adjunct professor with Georgetown University’s McCourt School of Public Policy where she developed and taught a seminar on racial inequality in k-12 education and with Georgetown Law where she developed and taught a seminar focused on advocating for educational equity within the federal regulatory process.
 She is on the Board of the Education Law Center and is a Council Member of the American Bar Association’s Civil Rights and Social Justice Section and co-chair of the Education Committee.
 She received her JD from the University of Wisconsin Law School where she was a managing editor of the Wisconsin Law Review and her BA from Spelman College.

-Daniella Blake-Aranbayeva is the Office Manager for several clinical programs at Georgetown Law.
-She provides administrative support to the Health Justice Alliance Law Clinic, Georgetown’s DC Street Law Program, and Racial Equity in Education Law Policy Clinic.
-Prior to joining Georgetown Law, Daniella worked as a paralegal for an intellectual property law firm.
+Ramy Andil serves as the Office Manager for three of Georgetown Law’s clinical programs.
+He manages the day-to-day operations of the Health Justice Alliance Clinic, Georgetown’s DC Street Law Program, and the Racial Equity in Education Law and Policy Clinic.
+Prior to joining the clinics team, Ramy worked in the Georgetown Law Copy and Mail Center as a customer service assistant.